motdiem/instead/README.md

 - **Time-based activity selection**: Choose your available time and get a random activity suggestion
 - **Fully offline**: Works without internet connection after first load
 - **Customizable**: Edit, add, or delete activities in each time category
+- **Import/Export**: Save your activity lists as text to backup or transfer between devices
 - **Progressive Web App**: Installable on mobile and desktop devices
 - **Persistent storage**: Your custom activities are saved locally
 - **Clean design**: Solarized Light color scheme with Swiss brutalist aesthetics